Chart Color Schemes

 Monbulk - Silvan has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified two projects that could impact the area.
-These include the Dandenong Ranges Environmental Protection Program, Yarra Ranges Council Drainage Infrastructure Program, Monash Freeway Upgrade Stage 2, and South East Melbourne Recycled Water Supply Infrastructure Upgrades.
-The following list details those most relevant:.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified two projects that are likely to impact this particular area.
+Notable projects include the Dandenong Ranges Environmental Protection Program, Yarra Ranges Council Drainage Infrastructure Program, South East Melbourne Recycled Water Supply Infrastructure Upgrades, and Additional VLocity Trains.
+The following list details those projects most relevant to the area:.

 Professional plan users can use the search below to filter and access additional projects.